teilomillet/hapax-py/docs/evaluation_decorators.md

 The evaluation decorator system provides a pytest-like interface for running evaluations on function outputs.
 This allows you to easily integrate content safety checks into your existing code.

+## Relationship with OpenLIT Evaluators

+Hapax provides two complementary ways to evaluate content:

+1. **Using Evaluation Decorators** (covered in this document) - A lightweight, decorator-based approach for adding evaluations to any Python function
+2. **OpenLIT Integration for Graphs** (covered in [Advanced OpenLIT Integration](openlit_integration.md)) - Direct integration with OpenLIT evaluators in graph execution

+The `@eval` decorator can work with both:
+- Built-in local evaluators
+- OpenLIT-based evaluators (when `use_openlit=True`)

 ## Setup

 First, register the evaluators you want to use: